Q: What do the following all have in common? …

 You are expected to develop a ‘rigorous critical mindset’.

 TIPS: Break down questions, look for wider issues, don’t answer directly, and structure your answers.
-Watch the news, read newspapers/ book critically, do you agree?
+Watch the news, read newspapers/ books critically: do you agree?

 Can you use questions as a stimulus to your imagination – can you come up with new ideas?
 You need to be bold in offering new solutions – it doesn’t ultimately matter if you are right or wrong but you need to be confident in what you say.